-Why is it important to provide links to online full-text journal articles instead of uploading the article to Blackboard as a pdf?
+Why is it important to provide links to online full-text journal articles instead of uploading the article to Canvas as a pdf?

 Step 1: First you will need to find the stable URL to the article.

 What is a stable URL?
 When you are viewing the article, copying the session URL (this is the URL from the web browser navigation bar) and pasting it into Canvas will often result in a broken link when your students try to revisit that link at a later date.
 Rather than the session URL you will need to find the stable URL.
 Be sure to confirm that you are linking to full-text and not just a citation with a link to request through interlibrary loan.
 Here are some examples that will help you identify a stable URL:

 Because this process varies depending on where your article is published, consult your liaison for assistance if you can not easily find the stable URL.

 Step 2: Add the proxy prefix.
 The proxy prefix allows you to login to Loyola's databases from off campus so you can access your articles.